Rahul28suthar/music-player/README.md

 - 🔊 Audio control with smooth UI interaction
 - 📱 Fully responsive design for all screen sizes
 - ⚛️ Built using functional components and React Hooks
-- 💡 Easy to customize and extend with your own tunes

 ## 🖼️ Preview